mseminatore/TeslaJS/README.md

-    setLogLevel() - sets the level of debug logging getLogLevel() - gets the level of debug logging login() 	  - authenticate with Tesla servers and retrieve the OAuth token logout() 	  - invalidate the OAuth tokens for the given credentials vehicles() 	  - retrieve a list of the vehicles and option data associated with the OAuth token
+    setLogLevel() - sets the level of debug logging getLogLevel() - gets the level of debug logging login() 	  - authenticate with Tesla servers and retrieve the OAuth token logout() 	  - delete the current OAuth token vehicles()	  - retrieve a list of the vehicles and option data associated with the OAuth token

 **API calls for a given vehicle id**